reggiemenson/heroes-vs-villains/README.md

 We had just been introduced to React.js and shown how to utilise external APIs and so we were encouraged to practice with the creation of an app using any openly available API.

-I chose the superhero API and took some inspiration from some of the logic based exercises we had practiced in class to that point.
+I chose the superhero API and took some inspiration from some of the logic-based exercises we had practiced in class to that point.

 The result is rock, paper scissors game utilising the superhero APIs range of supercharacter data called Heroes vs Villains.

+Check out the project here: [Heroes-Vs-Villains](https://reggiemenson.com/heroes-vs-villains/)

 ## Technologies Used

 #### Core
 * HTML5
 * CSS3
-* Javascript
+* JavaScript
 * React.js

 #### Additional Libraries